 2.1 Field sampling

 The study was conducted in the central calcareous massif of the Picos de Europa National Park, in northern Spain, where alpine vegetation occurs above 1900 m a.s.l.
 (Fig. 1A).
-The study system is an isolated mountain massif with a rocky landscape of glacial origin that involves a heterogeneous topography on limestone and dolomitic substrates with karstic geomorphology.
+The study system is an isolated mountain massif with a rocky landscape of glacial origin that has a heterogeneous topography on limestone and dolomitic substrates with karstic geomorphology.
 The diversity of local alpine communities is regulated by topographic gradients with a known influence on the relative abundance of species with Eurosiberian, Mediterranean or endemic origin (Jiménez-Alfaro et al., 2014b).
 These species co-exist in two relict vegetation types associated to specific topographic settings and plant functional types: Mediterranean-like stripped habitats mostly occupying micro-ridges (hereafter ‘fellfields’) and Eurosiberian alpine-like communities occupying micro-valleys (hereafter ‘snowbeds’) (García-Gutiérrez et al. 2018).
 Grazing impact in the study system is limited to wild populations of the Cantabrian chamois (Rupicapra pyrenaica parva).
-Plant species nomenclature follows Jimenez-Alfaro et al. (2021b).
+Plant species nomenclature follows Jiménez-Alfaro et al. (2021b).

 In summer 2008, we established a long-term ecological research program for monitoring soil climate and vegetation with four study sites placed along a North-South gradient (Fig. 1B) that include representative communities of both fellfield and snowbed vegetation.
 In each of the four sites, we buried a temperature logger (M-Log5W, GeoPrecision, Ettlingen, Germany; accuracy: +/- 0.1 ºC at 0 ºC, resolution: 0.01 ºC, records each hour) at 5 cm depth in a homogeneous vegetation patch.
 We sampled in each site two permanent plots of 1 m2, separated 1 m from the logger.
 In each permanent plot, we identified species composition of vascular plants and estimated relative cover in %.
 Within each plot, we recorded species frequency using a grid template of 100 cells of 10 cm x 10 cm, following the methodology of GLORIA (Pauli et al. 2015).
 Loggers were replaced by new ones when needed, recording a continuous temperature series from 1 Jan 2009 to 31 Dec 2018.
 In summer 2019, we re-surveyed the permanent plots to detect changes in species presence and frequency.
 The vegetation data from the 8 permanent plots, together with the soil temperatures recorded for 10 years, represent the ‘temporal survey’.